crinavarlan/discover_thailand/README.md

 * A home app with information about Thailand
 * A about app which is a guide regarding Thailand for travelers
 * A blog app which use Disqus for comments
-* A products app whit paypal payments
+* A products app whith paypal payments
 * A forum app
 * A polls app
 * A contact form